 1. Gain Consent from Users

 With GDPR in place, businesses can only gather consumer data when they have a legal reason to do so.
-These reasons typically include 1) collecting data to draft up a client contract, 2) because a user requests information, or 3) because a user consented to having their data collected.
+These reasons typically include 1) collecting data to draft up a client contract, 2) because a user requests information, or 3) because a user consented to have their data collected.

 When it comes to lead generation, you can tick off the GDPR compliant box by gaining consent from users.
-You can do this by prompting users to opt into having their data collected, stored, and/or shared.
+You can do this by prompting users to opt in to having their data collected, stored, and/or shared.

 You can also ask for consent through your lead generation forms by simply adding a field that states that the user is opting in.
-The person must check the box in order for their consent to be valid.
+The person must check the box for their consent to be valid.

 2. Tell Users How and Why They’re Information is Being Collected

 When it comes to GDPR compliance, the main question you need to answer is: what is the legal basis for your site collecting and using the person’s data?
 In other words, you’re expected to be able to justify why and how the information is being collected.
 For example, if you are collecting the information for lead generation purposes.
 Then you need to explain that this is the case and also how the information is being obtained.
 So, if you were to use a lead generation software like Visitor Queue, you would have to disclaim VQ in your policy, and what the information is going to be used for.